Pancake Day London 2020 | 25th February

 Missed out on pancakes for breakfast?
 It’s the kind of thing that can drive you to drink.
-Specifically, a pancake cocktail, which is what the Long Bar at The Sanderson are serving up this Shrove Tuesday.
+Specifically, a pancake cocktail – the Fitzrovia’s Advocate – which is what the Long Bar at The Sanderson are serving up this Shrove Tuesday.

 Details: Open 11am-1am | The Long Bar at The Sanderson, 50 Berners Street, W1T 3NG | £10

-Having two branches (in Dalston and Hammersmith) makes LPB one of the biggest Breton-style crepe chains in the city.
+LPB almost certainly serve the best Breton-style crepes in the city.
 And you can see why – their savoury galettes are all made with buckwheat flour, and come armed with cheese, ham, egg, smoked salmon, raclette, bacon, stilton, and other ridiculously nice ingredients.
 They even do a Full English Breakfast galette, which you can follow up with a sweet crêpe doused in flaming Grand Marnier.

 Balthazar | Covent Garden

 Balthazar’s pancakes are a good bet any day of the year.
 But on Pancake Day they push the boat out with a crêpe soufflé with banana, peanut butter, chocolate and salted caramel sauce.
 It’s only £8.
 You can also get classic crêpe suzette, or a Moroccan spiced chickpea flour crêpe… but allow us to repeat: crêpe soufflé with banana, peanut butter, chocolate and salted caramel sauce.

 Details: All day, 25th February | 4-6 Russell Street, WC2B 5HZ | From £8